 If you have time, I highly recommend visiting Hatley Castle.
 The National Historic Site is located on the Royal Roads University campus and is very impressive.
 We wandered around its entire perimetre, taking photos from all angles once again.
 Its manicured gardens were full of vibrant flowers, and they were actually setting up for a wedding during our visit.

 After the castle we got on the highway and headed to Nanaimo.
 I absolutely loved every alley, building and flower we saw in Victoria.
 It’s a beautiful place.
 I highly recommend hopping over when visiting Vancouver.
-Next up, I’ll discuss the places you need to stop at between Vancouver and Nanaimo.
+Next up, I’ll discuss the places you need to stop at between Victoria and Nanaimo.